 Multiple representation occurs when a single brokerage represents both the buyer and the seller in a single transaction.

 Multiple representation occurs only if both parties agree in writing before the transaction begins.
-This written consent must be obtained before offers are made or negotiations start, ensuring transparency and informed agreement.
+Before any offers or negotiations begin, this written consent is required to ensure transparency and informed agreement.

 If either party does not agree, the brokerage must arrange an alternative solution, such as referring one party to another representative or brokerage.